JamesonGG/Basic-Calculator/README.md

 -You must enter two inputs, they do not have to be float's.

--For operations that only require one value (e.g. Absolute, and Factorial), only the first input (topmosst box) will be computed.
+-For operations that only require one value (e.g. Absolute, and Factorial), only the first input (top-most box) will be computed.
 The second input is discarded.

 ## TO-DO
   -Display text in window next to both input fields.